x4dr/Fen/endworld/descriptions/socialskills.md

 ## Art()

-Any specified expressive artform used socially or emotionally—music, dance, poetry, or performance.
+Any specified expressive artform used socially or emotionally-music, dance, poetry, or performance.